Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

     update-initramfs -c -k all

-Update Grub2

-    update-grub

 Powerdown...

 ## Step 3: Reboot and Continue
 If will boot to a root mainatance prompt.
 Do not panic.
 Press the <Enter> key to continue to the prompt.

     zpool import -f rpool

     zpool import -f bpool

+Continue for any other pools you have.
+For some reason, I found that it seems to export all pools except rpool. rpool will say it already exists.
+But as you know, for the 'just-in-cases'...

     zfs mount -a

-Continue for any other pools you have.
-For some reason, I found that it seems to export all pools except rpool. rpool wil lsay it already exists.

 Poweroff by shutting it down "cold"....
 Boot it up.